rapidsai/cugraph/notebooks/algorithms/community/README.md

 <img src="../../img/zachary_graph_clusters.png" width="35%"/>

-cuGraph Community notebooks contain a collection of Jupyter Notebooks with algorithms that identify related groups of nodes within the graph:
+## cuGraph Community notebooks contain a collection of Jupyter Notebooks with algorithms that identify related groups of nodes within the graph:

-* Louvain, Leiden ECG, K-Truss, and Spectral Clustering all identify clusters or tightly connected vertices.
+* Louvain, Leiden, ECG, and Spectral Clustering all identify clusters or tightly connected vertices.
+* K-Truss is a more configurable algorithm that identifies vertices in nearly fully connected cliques.
-* Subgraph Extraction pulls the new sub-graph formed given a set of vertices and returning only the edges contained between them.
+* Subgraph extraction pulls the new sub-graph formed given a set of vertices and returning only the edges contained between them.
-* Finally Triangle counting gives an important metric for quantifying the overall graph connectivity by counting fully connected triples.
+* Triangle counting gives an important metric for quantifying the overall graph connectivity by counting fully connected triples.

 ## Summary